Yicz/ElasticSearch-Reference/11_Query_DSL/03_Full_text_queries/06_Query_String_Query.md

 Parameter | Description
 ---|---

-`query`

-|

-The actual query to be parsed.
+`query`| The actual query to be parsed.
 See [Query string syntax](query-dsl-query-string-query.html#query-string-syntax).

-`default_field`

-|

-The default field for query terms if no prefix field is specified.
-Defaults to the `index.query.default_field` index settings, which in turn defaults to `_all`.
+`default_field`| The default field for query terms if no prefix field is specified.
+Defaults to the `index.query.default_field` indexsettings, which in turn defaults to `_all`.

-`default_operator`

-|

-The default operator used if no explicit operator is specified.
-For example, with a default operator of `OR`, the query `capital of Hungary` is translated to `capital OR of OR Hungary`, and with default operator of `AND`, the same query is translated to `capital AND of AND Hungary`.
+`default_operator`| The default operator used if no explicit operator is specified.
+For example, with a default operator of `OR`, thequery `capital of Hungary` is translated to `capital OR of OR Hungary`, and with default operator of `AND`, the samequery is translated to `capital AND of AND Hungary`.
 The default value is `OR`.

-`analyzer`

-|

-The analyzer name used to analyze the query string.
+`analyzer`| The analyzer name used to analyze the query string.

-`allow_leading_wildcard`

-|

-When set, `*` or `?` are allowed as the first character.
+`allow_leading_wildcard`| When set, `*` or `?` are allowed as the first character.
 Defaults to `true`.

-`enable_position_increments`

-|

-Set to `true` to enable position increments in result queries.
+`enable_position_increments`| Set to `true` to enable position increments in result queries.
 Defaults to `true`.

-`fuzzy_max_expansions`

-|

-Controls the number of terms fuzzy queries will expand to.
+`fuzzy_max_expansions`| Controls the number of terms fuzzy queries will expand to.
 Defaults to `50`

-`fuzziness`

-|

-Set the fuzziness for fuzzy queries.
+`fuzziness`| Set the fuzziness for fuzzy queries.
 Defaults to `AUTO`.
 See [Fuzziness for allowed settings.

-`fuzzy_prefix_length`

-|

-Set the prefix length for fuzzy queries.
+`fuzzy_prefix_length`| Set the prefix length for fuzzy queries.
 Default is `0`.

-`phrase_slop`

-|

-Sets the default slop for phrases.
+`phrase_slop`| Sets the default slop for phrases.
 If zero, then exact phrase matches are required.
 Default value is `0`.

-`boost`

-|

-Sets the boost value of the query.
+`boost`| Sets the boost value of the query.
 Defaults to `1.0`.

-`auto_generate_phrase_queries`

-|

-Defaults to `false`.
+`auto_generate_phrase_queries`| Defaults to `false`.

-`analyze_wildcard`

-|

-By default, wildcards terms in a query string are not analyzed.
+`analyze_wildcard`| By default, wildcards terms in a query string are not analyzed.
 By setting this value to `true`, a best effort will be made to analyze those as well.

-`max_determinized_states`

-|

-Limit on how many automaton states regexp queries are allowed to create.
-This protects against too-difficult (e.g. exponentially hard) regexps.
+`max_determinized_states`| Limit on how many automaton states regexp queries are allowed to create.
+This protects against too-difficult (e.g.exponentially hard) regexps.
 Defaults to 10000.

-`minimum_should_match`

-|

-A value controlling how many).
+`minimum_should_match`| A value controlling how many).

-`lenient`

-|

-If set to `true` will cause format based failures (like providing text to a numeric field) to be ignored.
+`lenient`| If set to `true` will cause format based failures (like providing text to a numeric field) to be ignored.

-`time_zone`

-|

-Time Zone to be applied to any range query related to dates.
-See also [JODA timezone](http://www.joda.org/joda-time/apidocs/org/joda/time/DateTimeZone.html).
+`time_zone`| Time Zone to be applied to any range query related to dates.
+See also [JODA timezone](http://www.joda.org/joda-timeapidocs/org/joda/time/DateTimeZone.html).

-`quote_field_suffix`

-|

-A suffix to append to fields for quoted parts of the query string.
-This allows to use a field that has a different analysis chain for exact matching.
-Look [here](recipes.html#mixing-exact-search-with-stemming) for a comprehensive example.
+`quote_field_suffix`| A suffix to append to fields for quoted parts of the query string.
+This allows to use a field that has a differentanalysis chain for exact matching.
+Look [here](recipes.html#mixing-exact-search-with-stemming) for a comprehensiveexample.

-`split_on_whitespace`

-|

-Whether query text should be split on whitespace prior to analysis.
-Instead the queryparser would parse around only real _operators_.
+`split_on_whitespace`| Whether query text should be split on whitespace prior to analysis.
+Instead the queryparser would parse around onlyreal _operators_.
 Defaults to `true`.
-It is not allowed to set this option to `false` if `auto_generate_phrase_queries` is already set to `true`.
+It is not allowed to set this option to `false` if `auto_generate_phrase_queries is already set to `true`.

-`all_fields`

-|

-Perform the query on all fields detected in the mapping that can be queried.
-Will be used by default when the `_all` field is disabled and no `default_field` is specified (either in the index settings or in the request body) and no `fields` are specified.
+`all_fields`| Perform the query on all fields detected in the mapping that can be queried.
+Will be used by default when the `_all`field is disabled and no `default_field` is specified (either in the index settings or in the request body) and no `fields` are specified.

 When a multi term query is being generated, one can control how it gets rewritten using the [rewrite](query-dsl-multi-term-rewrite.html) parameter.